Brick polytopes of spherical subword complexes and generalized associahedra: Acknowledgements

 \section{Acknowledgements}

+The first author thanks Francisco Santos and Michel Pocchiola for their inspiration and collaboration on the premises of brick polytopes in type~$A$.
+He is also grateful to LaCIM for the visit opportunity where this work started, to the Fields Institute of Toronto for his postdoctoral stay in Canada, and to Antoine Deza for his supervision.
 The second author wants to thank Pavlo Pylyavskyy for pointing him to~\cite{BerensteinZelevinsky} which was the starting point for the present paper.
 We thank Cesar Ceballos, Fr\'ed\'eric Chapoton, Christophe Hohlweg, Jean-Philippe Labb\'e, Carsten Lange, Nathan Reading, and Hugh Thomas for fruitful discussions on the topic.
-The first author also thanks Francisco Santos and Michel Pocchiola for their inspiration and collaboration on the premises of brick polytopes in type~$A$.
-He is also grateful for the opportunity to visit the LaCIM at UQ\`AM, where this work started.
-He finally acknowledges the Fields Institute of Toronto for his postdoctoral stay in Canada, and Antoine Deza for his supervision.
+Finally, we are grateful to an anonymous referee for relevant suggestions on the submitted version.